lavandalabs/quick-browser-note-editor/README.md

-# quick-browser-note-editor
+# Quick Browser Note Editor

-A simple, single-file HTML page that you can set as your browser homepage to receive an instant text editor.
+Simply download into a persistent folder, and set your browser home page to this for an instant note editor.

+(Better if you have a Clipboard manager to copy the text afterwards)